Doctoral Researcher in mathematics

 David Kohel, member of the GAATI laboratory at the University of French Polynesia and of the Arithmetic and Information Theory (ATI) team within the Institute of Mathematics of Marseille (I2M).

-A brief curriculum vitae is available here.
+A brief curriculum vitae (May 2026) is available here.

 Research focuses on arithmetic geometry, a field at the intersection of algebraic number theory and algebraic geometry.
 The Master's thesis explored the generalization of the Kronecker-Weber theorem in the context of totally imaginary quadratic extensions, leveraging elliptic curves with complex multiplication.
 The thesis and a summary (in English) are available below:

-I am equally interested in both the computational and theoretical aspects, primarily using SageMath to perform effective calculations in number theory.
-My work is based on a combination of class field theory and scheme theory, allowing me to navigate between these two frameworks to explore the interactions between arithmetic invariants, field extensions, and geometric objects.
-I also develop algorithmic methods for a concrete and rigorous study of these interactions, while promoting an abstract and unified approach.
+I am interested in both the computational and theoretical aspects, primarily using SageMath and Magma to generate concrete examples.
+My approach relies on a combination of class field theory and scheme theory, which allows me to explore the interactions between arithmetic invariants, field extensions, and geometric objects within a framework that is both concrete and unified.

 I have given several talks in various academic and outreach settings:

-In 2024/2025, I taught at the University of French Polynesia (UPF) in three tutorial sessions (TD) for the first year of the Mathematics – Engineering Sciences program.
+In 2025/2026, I taught at the University of French Polynesia (UPF) in three tutorial sessions (TD) for the first year of the Mathematics – Engineering Sciences program.

-The tutorial sheets were written by the professors in charge of the lectures:
+Unless otherwise specified, the tutorial sheets were written by the professors in charge of the lectures:

 For the 2024/2025 academic year, tutorials are taught at the University of French Polynesia (UPF) as part of the first-year Bachelor's degree program for the Mathematics - Science for Engineering portal.